placeholder-soft/Babylong/README.md

 ## Contact

-For any questions or suggestions, please open an Issue or Pull Request.
+For any questions or suggestions, please submit an Issue or Pull Request.